nfan17/rocket/README.md

 (will add more later...)

-Welcome to our CMake build system for STM32!
+Welcome to our CMake build system for Embedded SW!

 ## Installing Prerequisites
 First, install the arm toolchain.
 If you are on a Unix system, simply use your package installer, for example in Ubuntu: ```sudo apt-get install arm-none-eabi-gcc```.